 In the autumn of 1666 Prouville de Tracy came down from Quebec at the head of a punitive expedition and burned the centres of population of the Mohawk canton with all their stores.
 Ossernenon was rebuilt under the name of Gandaouagué, on the other side of the Mohawk River (Rivière des Hollandais), a little to the west of the former site.
 After this defeat the Mohawks begged for peace and asked for missionaries.
-They were sent Fathers Jacques Frémin, Jacques Bruyas*, Jean Pierron, and the donnés Charles Boquet and François Poisson, who arrived at Gandaouagué in September 1667.
-During the three days that they stayed there, Kateri Tekakwitha had to take care of the Jesuits, whose piety and courteous manners impressed her.
+They were sent Fathers Jacques Frémin, Jacques Bruyas*, and Jean Pierron, and the donnés Charles Boquet and François Poisson, who arrived at Gandaouagué in September 1667.
+During the three days that they stayed there, Tekakwitha had to take care of the Jesuits, whose piety and courteous manners impressed her.

 On several occasions her relatives tried to make her marry, but she always refused, to their great displeasure.
-There is nothing surprising in this refusal, since two-thirds of the population of Gandaouagué was composed of Christian Algonkins and Hurons who had undoubtedly spoken to Kateri about the Ursulines of Quebec and the religious life.
+There is nothing surprising in this refusal, since two-thirds of the population of Gandaouagué was composed of Christian Algonkins and Hurons who had undoubtedly spoken to Tekakwitha about the Ursulines of Quebec and the religious life.

 Her conversion brought upon her a veritable persecution.
 She was even threatened with death.
 Amidst all these trials Father Lamberville advised her to pray unremittingly and to go to live at the Saint-Louis (Lachine) rapids.
-In the autumn of 1677, with the aid of three Indian neophytes, she succeeded in fleeing.
+In the autumn of 1677, with the aid of three indigenous neophytes, she succeeded in fleeing.

 It was at the Saint-François-Xavier mission that Kateri Tekakwitha definitely prepared herself for the Christian life.
 Anastasie Tegonhatsiongo, who had formerly been her mother’s friend at Ossernenon, acted as her spiritual guide.
 Because of her exceptional qualities she was allowed to take her first communion by Christmas of 1677, sooner than was usual for converts.
 In addition, in the spring of 1678 she was received into the Confrérie de la Sainte-Famille, despite her youth.

 The strength of Kateri Tekakwitha’s spirituality lay in an extraordinary purity of body and soul and an efficacious charity towards all.
-This laywoman lived in full the life of the Indians, in the village as on the great winter hunts.
-Not until 1678, less than two years before her death, did she cease to accompany her people in their search for game; at this time the Eucharist had taken such a powerful hold upon her, that, even at the risk of suffering hunger, she no longer wished to be away from the church for long months.
+This laywoman lived in full the life of her people, in the village as on the great winter hunts.
+Not until 1678, less than two years before her death, did she cease to accompany her people in their search for game; at this time the Eucharist had taken such a powerful hold upon her that, even at the risk of suffering hunger, she no longer wished to be away from the church for long months.
 Even in the fervent environment of the mission she had to endure great trials, in particular false accusations.
 Later her slanderers were the first to praise her.

-Kateri Tekakwitha would have liked to found a community of Indian nuns, but Father Lamberville persuaded her to give up the idea.
+Kateri Tekakwitha would have liked to found a community of indigenous nuns, but Father Lamberville persuaded her to give up the idea.
 On 25 March 1679, on the feast of the Annunciation, she was permitted to take in private the vow of perpetual chastity.
 It is easy to understand why posterity named her the Lily of the Mohawks.